joagre/bespoke/README.md

 ## What?

-This must be possible to write more more straight forward:

 <b>Bespoke BBS (B3S)</b> is a <i>location-based Bulletin Board
 System</i>.
 It’s not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.
 This is by design, encouraging